wblommaert/data-visualisation/README.md

 ## Log entries

+**23/10/2014 - Made a basic sample project, trying out some things**

+- Created a basic project including static bar chart and svg bar chart
+- Had a look at more indepth features of D3.js, quite impressive

 **22/10/2014 - Looked into Raphaël and Protovis**

 - Raphaël is more for vector graphics than data visualisation, it can still be used for the latter however